carpentries-lab/metagenomics-workshop/setup.md

 * **2) Installing the metagenomics environment**

-Once you have your Miniconda3 ready, follow this instructions to install and activate the metagenomics environment.
+Once you have your Miniconda3 ready, follow these instructions to install and activate the metagenomics environment.

 > ## Linux: option 1
 > The easier way to install the environment is using the [specifications file](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/spec-file-Ubuntu22.txt)